The Hunter (Jennifer Warnes album)

 The Hunter is the seventh studio album by Jennifer Warnes, released in 1992.

-The Hunter was released five years after her breakthrough album Famous Blue Raincoat.
+The Hunter was released five years after her acclaimed album Famous Blue Raincoat.
 Classified as adult contemporary, the album is jazz/R&B infused.
-The album includes several covers, including Todd Rundgren's "Pretending To Care", The Waterboys "The Whole Of The Moon", and "Way Down Deep", co-written by Amy La Television, and Warnes's mentor Leonard Cohen.
+The album includes two covers, Todd Rundgren's "Pretending To Care" and The Waterboys "The Whole Of The Moon", as well as "Way Down Deep", co-written by Warnes, Amy La Television, and Warnes's mentor Leonard Cohen.